• Skip to primary navigation

 Who would have thought that such tiny little seeds could pack such a flavorful punch?
 Black pepper and coriander seeds are two of the most commonly used spices in Indian cooking, and for a good reason.

-These spices have a distinct and powerful flavor that can elevate a dish.
+These spices have a distinct and powerful flavor that can improve a dish.

 While they are often used together in recipes, black pepper and coriander seeds can also be used separately to add extra flavor.